edibotopic/cook-labs/README.md

 > **Note**
 > Please refer to the link above to understand how Cooklang recipes are written.

 The user selects a recipe, which triggers the parsing of a source recipe (`.cook` file).
-The parsed recipe (in `.json` format) is then use to extract key information (metadata, equipment, ingredients, quantities) to be displayed on the website.
+The parsed recipe (in `.json` format) is then used to extract key information (metadata, equipment, ingredients, quantities) to be displayed on the website.

 Source recipes are also shown in _Cooklang format_ to facilitate copying by users who might wish to recreate, modify or update the recipe.